AbbadAnes/genomic-data-analysis-of-cancer/README.md

 </p>

-we see that "ENS00000105605" gene that has obtained the highest score and therefore (the smallest P-value) isn't used to predict the different types of cancer, but rather it's the preaching predictor of "LGG" cancer ( low grade giloma)
+as we can see, that "ENS00000105605" gene obtained the highest score and therefore (the smallest P-value) but it's not used to predict the different types of cancer, but rather it's the preaching predictor of "LGG" cancer ( low grade giloma)

 <h1>Learning</h1>
 <h2>Algorithm</h2>